 Starring Emma Stone and Ryan Gosling, it's about a jazz pianist (Gosling) falling in love with an aspiring actress (Stone), and the ups and downs of their relationship.

-With musical numbers to go along with the drama, La La Land is a film you'll be hearing more about when the Oscars come round.
+With a few cracking musical numbers to go with the drama, La La Land is a sunnily optimistic film with two great central performances from Gosling and Stone.

 Release date: 13th January, 2016